 - In-person classes on campus will continue.

-- Altered academic calendar for shortened breaks.
+- Possible altered academic calendar for shortened breaks.

-- Implemented social distancing, healthy hygiene and enhanced cleaning protocols.
+- Implemented social distancing, healthy hygiene, and enhanced cleaning protocols.

 - Cleaning supplies will be provided in each classroom to be used as follows: